naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab01.md

 Welcome to the OpenShift 4 Disconnected Workshop!
-Here you'll learn about operating an OpenShift 4 cluster in a disconnected network, or one without access to the Internet.
+Here you'll learn about operating an OpenShift 4 cluster in a disconnected network, or one without access to the Internet (even through a proxy or firewall).
+This changes the way the cluster operates because things like container images, operator updates, and patches must be brought into the environment via **mirroring**.

 ### Who uses disconnected networks?
 Before we begin, consider a few use cases for disconnected networks: